PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage: Introduction

-Our experiments yield two key findings. \textbf{First}, attention head activations can reliably predict binary refusal/disclosure behavior given prompts, and steering the top-$k$ heads induces non-refusal responses to sensitive queries. \textbf{Second}, we find that these steered responses often align with factual personal information, revealing real-world details such as relationships and personal events that would otherwise be refused.
-Overall, this study highlights a critical privacy risk: sensitive information memorized during pretraining can be extracted by intervening in internal model representations of the aligned LLMs.
+Our experiments yield two key findings. \textbf{First}, attention head activations can reliably predict model's behaviour (refusal vs disclosure) given prompts, and steering the top-$k$ heads induces non-refusal responses to privacy queries. \textbf{Second}, we find that these steered responses can align with factual personal information, revealing real-world details such as relationships and personal events that would otherwise be refused (See Figure~\ref{fig:demoexample}).
+Overall, this study highlights a critical privacy risk: sensitive information memorised during pre-training can be extracted by directly intervening in internal model representations of the aligned LLMs.
 This underscores the need for more rigorous privacy testing by LLM providers.